oar-team/batsim/docs/input-workload.rst

 They can be used to define what users desire to execute over time.
 Batsim separates workloads in two distinct sets that are **jobs** and **profiles**.

 - Jobs define user requests.
-This is the typically information that the scheduling algorithm can use to make its decisions.
+Typically, this is the information the scheduling algorithm can use to make its decisions.
 - Profiles define applications inners.
-This is typically the information that the platform simulator uses to simulate how the application should be executed.
+Typically, this is the information the platform simulator uses to simulate how the application should be executed.

 Each job uses exacly one profile.
 Profiles can be shared by multiple jobs.